Joan Copjec: Early life and career

 I find that from my background in psychoanalysis with its singular arsenal of concepts – the unconscious, drive, fantasy, jouissance, repression, disavowal, foreclosure, and so on – I ask different kinds of questions, look for different sets of details or notice their absence than someone without a Freudian/Lacanian perspective.
 To give an old but canonical example: we used to point out that with the introduction of psychoanalysis into film theory the axis of investigation was shifted away from a focus on the narrative to the axis of the spectator-screen relation; the question became: How is the spectator "sutured" into the film?
 A shift of this order, of this magnitude is always at work when one approaches an object from the perspective of psychoanalysis.

-In that same set of interviews, she marks her psychoanalytic position as distinct from the premises of gender theory:
+In that same set of interviews, she marks her psychoanalytic position as distinct from the premises of what she considers "gender theory":

 Much of my current work is focused on salvaging sex and sexual difference (as they are understood by Freudian/Lacanian psychoanalysis) from the threat of extinction.
 This has le [sic] me to try to rearticulate a robust notion of "group psychology" or "community" and to oppose what is called "gender theory," a phenomenon that emerged in the 80s not only in the West but also in the Islamic world and that sets as its goal the elimination of sexual difference.

 That position was reaffirmed in another interview in 2020:

 Identity politics is as much, or more, of an anathema to psychoanalysis as it was to Foucault.
 The subject is not identical to itself and all attempts to think of the subject, or a group, or the human, as self-identical leads inevitably to establishing a boundary on the other side of which are those we do not like because they are not like us.
 The establishing of strong boundaries is what ego psychology recommends; it is also the protective gesture of identity politics.
 Establishing a politics on the basis of identity is not only reckless politically, it is also theoretically unfounded: identity is a fiction.